"I float in liquid gardens from as far away as Jupiter sulpher mines"

 More bad news is that there are no bonus tracks (which had been promised in the initial press releases of 2009) and the DVDs feature only tiny interview compilations (with Kramer, Mitchell, Redding, Cox, Chandler, etc) and they only run from between 12 and 17 minutes!
 It's always interesting to hear Kramer's comments about the various recordings but not something that one would want to view more than once every 5 years.

-So the DVD accompanying "Electric Ladyland" is therefore not the same as the excellent movie length "At Last The Beginning…" which was part of MCA/Universal's 40th Anniversary edition of the album in 2008.
+So the DVD accompanying "Electric Ladyland" is therefore not the same as the excellent movie length "At Last The Beginning…" which was part of the 40th and 50th Anniversary editions of the album.

 "BBC Sessions" also features a DVD (a short history of Jimi's BBC sessions) and it has an extra track, "Burning Of The Midnight Lamp" from Top Of The Pops (live vocal over the single's backing track).